lightamadi-stack/BugSigDBcuration/Semen-Microbiota-in-Men-with-Abnormal-Sperm-Parameters/README.md

 - Significance threshold: p < 0.05 (unadjusted)
 - Multiple testing correction: None applied to ANCOM-BC output p-values.
 The authors explicitly stated: "less stringent parameters were used to maximize detection of possible discriminatory taxa (no p-value correction)

-### Alpha Diversity
-- Metrics reported:
-    - OTU richness (mapped to Richness)
-    - Hill1 diversity (mapped to Shannon)
-    - Phylogenetic Hill1 diversity (has no direct BugSigDB equivalent; was flagged for reviewer verification)
-- Direction of change: No significant differences across all three group comparisons
-- Significance: All p > 0.10 across all groups and all three alpha diversity metrics

 ---

 ## 🗂️Data Sources